10 Best Things to Do in 2 Days in Dubai – 2-Day Itinerary for First Time Visitors

 Looking for more things to do in Dubai in 2 days?

 If you prefer some beach time rather than strolling in Marina, I suggest you visiting JBR-The Walk.
 It is the perfect place if you like to swim, watch people or if you are with children (there are many activities besides swimming).
 You can find some street art, many luxury hotels and more things to do.

 Also, there are many restaurants and shops – so a fun place for people of all ages.
 Since it is in walking distance you could also combine it with a trip to Dubai Marina and then skip the next suggestion instead – Madinat Jumeirah.

 Another highlight in Dubai is definitely a visit to Madinat Jumeirah, which is a recreation of ancient Arabia.
 Though several luxurious hotels are located there, many parts are open to the public, and it is very charming with all the beautiful souks, nice canals, and restaurants.

-Plan in at least half a day for visiting Madinat Jumeirah and Dubai Marina – and then head back to the hotel as one of the best things is going to happen…a desert safari.
+However, I suggest planning in half a day for visiting two of above-mentioned place (Madinat Jumeirah, JBR, and Dubai Marina)– and then head back to the hotel as one of the best things is going to happen…a desert safari.